Leaf: General characteristics

 Leaves are the most important organs of most vascular plants.
 Green plants are autotrophic, meaning that they do not obtain food from other living things but instead create their own food by photosynthesis.
 They capture the energy in sunlight and use it to make simple sugars, such as glucose and sucrose, from carbon dioxide and water.
 The sugars are then stored as starch, further processed by chemical synthesis into more complex organic molecules such as proteins or cellulose, the basic structural material in plant cell walls, or metabolized by cellular respiration to provide chemical energy to run cellular processes.
 The leaves draw water from the ground in the transpiration stream through a vascular conducting system known as xylem and obtain carbon dioxide from the atmosphere by diffusion through openings called stomata in the outer covering layer of the leaf (epidermis), while leaves are orientated to maximize their exposure to sunlight.
 Once sugar has been synthesized, it needs to be transported to areas of active growth such as the shoots and roots.
 Vascular plants transport sucrose in a special tissue called the phloem.
 The phloem and xylem are parallel to each other, but the transport of materials is usually in opposite directions.
-Within the leaf these vascular systems branch (ramify) to form veins which supply as much of the leaf as possible, ensuring that cells carrying out photosynthesis are close to the transportation system.
+Within the leaf these vascular systems branch (ramify) to form veins that supply as much of the leaf as possible, ensuring that cells carrying out photosynthesis are close to the transportation system.